 If I don't claim my child as a dependent, can I claim the childcare credit?

 You usually can't claim the child and dependent care credit for a child who wasn't your dependent.
-The only exception is if the child would have been your dependent, except for 1 or more of these reasons:
+The only exception is if the child would have been your dependent, except for one or more of these reasons: